ConnorSweeneyDev/SimpleGameEngine/readme.md

 outputted binary must be run from the root to work as intended.

 ### Windows
-You must have a 64-bit [MinGW](https://winlibs.com/) installation with clang/LLVM support in your path, this will give you access to the unix tools that are used in the makefile.
-In addition, you will need Python3 for parallel build support - `winget install --id Python.Python.3.10`, and the batch files assume you have pwsh.exe installed - `winget install --id Microsoft.Powershell --source winget`.
+Do the following to ensure your environment is set up correctly:
+- Download a 64-bit [MinGW](https://winlibs.com/) distribution with Clang/LLVM support and put the
+  `[DISTRIBUTION]/bin` directory in your path.
+- Run `winget install --id Python.Python.3.10` if you don't have Python installed.
+- Run `winget install --id Microsoft.Powershell --source winget` if you don't have pwsh.exe installed.
+- Run `winget install make --source winget` if you don't have Make installed.

 ### Linux
 Do the following on Ubuntu to ensure your environment is set up correctly: